Caphace-Ethan/Caphace-Ethan/README.md

 ### About Ethani Caphace

-- :man_student: I have completed a 3 months (July-October 2021) intensive training in Machine Learning and Data Engineering at [10Academy](https://www.10academy.org)
+- :man_student: I have completed a 3 months (June-October 2021) intensive training in Machine Learning and Data Engineering at [10Academy](https://www.10academy.org)
 - :man_student: I have studied Bachelor's of Engineering in Electronics and Telecommunication at [Dar Es Salaam Institute of Technology](https://www.dit.ac.tz)
 - 💻 Currently i am working as an ICT Researcher and Innovator - Internship (October 2020 to-date) at [eGA](https://www.ega.go.tz).
 - ☀️ I'm Strengthening my Machine Learning skills by learning and practicing more on the following ML libraries, tools and Algorithms.